 Postural or muscular system centered chiropractic techniques first involve putting tension or relaxation within the muscular system in order to allow an easier structural adjustment to take place.
 In so doing, this approach involves the muscular system first which then affects the skeletal system and then, finally, the nervous system.

 Tonal or nervous system centered chiropractic techniques are not muscle or bone based but rather focus on the nervous system and the related changes in a person’s physiology.
-As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscular system which, in turn, affects the skeletal system.
+As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscular system which, in turn, affects the skeletal and muscular systems.

 Since all three technique models work and produce good results, why would we prefer a tonal approach?
 The answer comes in understanding how the interference to a person’s nervous system takes place to begin with.
 Did the bone move out of place thus affecting the nerve which then affects the muscle?
 Bones cannot move by themselves so there must have been a muscle imbalance first.
 Did the muscle imbalance occur first thereby causing the bone to move out of its normal position?
 Muscles do not think or act on their own so a muscle imbalance can only be the result of an unbalanced nerve supply to the muscles.
 So, the bone can only move if a muscle moves it and a muscle will only move when the nervous system tells it to.
 For us then, it makes more sense to address the nervous system first so all else can follow.

-If your chiropractor isn’t talking about the nervous system, then they are not assessing the nervous system, which means they’re assessing either the muscular system or skeletal system.
-As you can see above, there is value in the care they are providing, but if you’re interested in unleashing your body’s innate ability to heal itself and getting to the root cause of dis-ease, I would suggest finding a chiropractor who talks about your nervous system.
+If your chiropractor isn’t talking about the nervous system, they are not assessing the nervous system.
+This means they’re assessing either the muscular or skeletal system.
+As you can see above, there is value in the care they are providing, but if you’re interested in unleashing your body’s innate ability to heal itself and getting to the root cause of dis-ease, I would suggest finding a chiropractor who talks about and assess your nervous system.